HEAL/cedar-form-docs/docs/human-treatment-applicability.md

 * See the full metadata model in [PDF](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.pdf) or [Markdown](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.md).
 * See the full metadata model [Human Treatment Applicability](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.md#:~:text=human_treatment_applicability) element.

+If it's not already open, [expand](expand-or-collapse-cedar-form-section.md) the Human Treatment Applicablity section on your CEDAR form.
 This section has five fields; click below to expand guidance for each field.

 ??? note "Treatment Investigation Stage or Type"
     **How to answer**